 3. Psychology’s Inertia: Epistemological and Ethical Implications (Fiona Hibberd)

 4. Intransigence in Mainstream Thinking About Psychological Measurement (Richard E. Hohn)

 5. Persistent Disregard for the Inadequacies of Null Hypothesis Significance Testing and the Viable Alternative of Observation Oriented Modeling (James W. Grice, Rafaele Huntjens, and Hailey Johnson)

 6. On the Interpretative Nature of Quantitative Methods and Psychology’s Resistance to Qualitative Methods (Donna Tafreshi)

 7. Is There a Waning Appetite for Critical Methodology in Psychology?
 (Kathleen L. Slaney)

 8. Psychology’s Struggle With Understanding Persons (Jack Martin)

 9. Summary and Commentary on Scientific Psychology's Troubling Inertia (Lisa M. Osbeck)

 Kathleen L. Slaney is a professor in the Department of Psychology at Simon Fraser University, Canada.
-She is a Fellow of the APA.
+She is a Fellow of the American Psychological Association.
 Her research has focused primarily on psychological meta-science.